-- 5.47.
-If the charity receives income in advance of services being delivered but the outcome or costs to complete the contract cannot be estimated reliably, income recognised on the SoFA should equal the expenses incurred to date.
-The rest of the income received in advance should be recognised as deferred income on the balance sheet. - 5.48.
-Where income is received in advance, a charity may not be able to recognise income until the goods or services have been provided.
+- 6-2-5-48.
+Where income is received in advance, then a charity may not be able to recognise have entitlement to the income until the goods or services have been provided.
 For example, where a charity sells gift vouchers, the income should be deferred until such time as the goods or services have been provided or the voucher has expired.
-Income received in advance should be deferred until the 'significant risks and rewards' of ownership are transferred to the customer. - 5.49.
+Income received in advance should be deferred until the 'significant risks and rewards' of ownership are transferred to the customercharity becomes entitled to it. - 6.3.5.49.
 Income is recognised at the fair value of the consideration received or receivable after making an adjustment for any extended credit terms offered.
-If extended credit terms are offered on exchange transactions, the amount receivable should be discounted to its present value at a rate of interest that reflects the financing transaction involved.
+If extended credit terms are offered on exchange transactions (contract income), the amount receivable should be discounted to its present value by the time value of money at a rate of interest that reflects the financing transaction involved.
 Where income is discounted to its present value, the discount must be 'unwound' at the discount rate in subsequent reporting periods.
 The unwinding of the discount represents the interest receivable from the buyer.
 No discounting is required where: